 Coffee is a part of our everyday life, so why do we know so little about it?

 Coffee is easily one of the most popular beverages in the world, but it’s also one of the least understood.
 When confronted with the question of what coffee is actually made of, many people (at least those not in coffee growing countries) have no clue, and the words we often use to describe it, like, in English, “coffee bean” just lead to further confusion.
-So, to start our Summer School coffee education series from the beginning, let’s answer that very basic question: What is coffee?
+So, let’s answer that very basic question: What is coffee?

 Perhaps one of the main sources of confusion in coffee (and this one holds true in most languages), is that, like tea but unlike most other drinks, we use the same word to refer to the drink coffee as to the thing that the drink is made of.
 For example, we know wine is made from grapes, beer is made from grains and usually hops, and we add the word “juice” to most fruits to designate their drinkable form.
 Whereas coffee is made from... coffee.
 So the simplest answer to “what is coffee?” is “the brown drink we make from coffee beans.”
 But your fourth grade teacher wouldn’t really accept that definition, so we need to go further.